Robin-G0/Python-Neural-Network-PoC/readme.md

-# Neural Network with NumPy - Project Overview
+# Neural Network with NumPy - PoC Overview

 ## How We Built It